 A train accident is a wide category which can include slips and falls, injury caused by boarding or disembarking the train, being hit by another train and suffering injury as a result, injury caused by hot food or drinks consumed whilst waiting for a train or whilst on board the train, injuries resulting from train door incidents and accidents caused whilst at work on a train.

-Train crashes and derailments are very rare but in the event that they do happen at consequences can be serious.
+Train crashes and derailments are very rare but in the event that they do happen the consequences can be serious.
 Here are some of the possible causes of train accidents:

 - Rail conductor negligence – a rail conductor’s responsibilities include checking that the train is safe for customers to travel on and meets the legal safety requirements.
 If their responsibilities are not fulfilled properly then this could lead to a train crash.

 - Faulty equipment.

 - Collision with another train or another type of vehicle that was attempting to cross the tracks.